-- 33. Professional incompetence indicates a standard of professional performance which is unacceptably low.
-A single incident of negligent treatment would be unlikely to constitute professional incompetence unless it was very serious. - 34.
-Except in exceptional circumstances, professional incompetence should be based on consideration of a fair sample of the registrant's work. - 35.
-A number of factors should be taken into consideration when determining if there is a realistic prospect that the facts would amount to professional incompetence, including: - the length of the period of the alleged professional incompetence - the number of patients concerned - a number of failings/shortcomings which may not be serious individually, but together might give rise to a pattern of incompetence - the seriousness of the alleged clinical failings.
+- 17. Professional incompetence indicates a standard of professional performance which is unacceptably low.
+A single incident of negligent treatment would be unlikely to constitute professional incompetence unless it was very serious. - 18.
+Except in exceptional circumstances, professional incompetence should be based on consideration of a fair sample of the Registrant's work.

-3 Judicial guidance of Irwin J in Spencer v General Osteopathic Council [2012] EWHC 3147 (Admin)
+&lt;sup>3 [2012] EWHC 3147 (Admin)

-4 Osteopaths Act 1993, section 19(4)
+&lt;sup>4 Osteopaths Act 1993, section 19(4)